Bilal-Khursheed/php-nextjs/README.md

 # Landing Page Project

-This project includes a WordPress plugin and a Next.js web application designed for [briefly describe purpose].
+This project includes a WordPress plugin and a Next.js web application designed for Job Test.

 ## Server (WordPress Plugin)